-Air support video belongs on the command wall — not just in the aircraft
+Air support video belongs on the command wall.
+Not just in the aircraft

 A helicopter has the best seat over a scene.
 That advantage is wasted if the only people who see it are on board.
 The feed has to reach command, live.